 4. Basque Ring with Round White Sapphire

 This ring is so elegant and delicate and comes with the option of having it engraved.
 Make her cry even more happy tears when you propose by adding a sweet sentiment or a date that’s important to you both.

 5. Classic White Sapphire With Sterling Silver Setting Ring

 Here’s that traditional solitaire ring we mentioned earlier.
 This one’s so timeless, you’ll definitely be passing it on for generations to come.

 6. Cushion Cut White Sapphire Ring

-The band of this ring is so delicate, and you can customize it to her preferences.
-Does she prefer yellow gold?
+The design of this ring is so simple and elegant, and you can customize it to her preferences.
+Does she prefer white gold?
 They’ll make it for you!

 7. Emerald Cut White Sapphire Ring